-How to control NordVPN on Firestick with a mouse app
+How to control NordVPN on Firestick with a mouse app (old method)

 You can use a Bluetooth mouse and connect it to your Fire TV if you have one.
-The other option is to use an smartphone or tablet to remotely control the Fire TV.
+The other option is to use a smartphone or tablet to remotely control the Fire TV.
 We’re going to show you how to do the latter.

 Amazon has a TV remote app for Fire sticks, but it doesn’t give you mouse control.
-Instead it just replicates the basic functions of the physical remote.
+Instead, it just replicates the basic functions of the physical remote.
 I tried a few different solutions for this and found the best option to be an app called Remote for Fire TV.
 The app costs $2 but was well worth the money spent.
 If you want a free option, you can try CetusPlay, which more or less does the same thing and is also available on the Fire TV app store.
 However, while I could control mouse movements with CetusPlay, I couldn’t get clicks to go through.
 Your mileage may vary, so I encourage you to try CetusPlay first if you want a free option.
 In this tutorial, though, I’m just going to use Remote for Fire TV.
 Both Android and iOS versions are available.

 So, you’ll need to get this app on both the Fire TV Stick and on your Android phone or tablet.
 The Android version is only available from the Amazon app store and not Google Play.
 Note that the developer does make a similar app for Android TV devices and it has the same icon on Google Play.
 This is not the correct app.
 You’ll have to install the Amazon App Store app on your Android device to get the one specifically for Fire TV.
 So long as you’re only using one Amazon account, you only need to purchase it once.

-I didn’t test the iOS version, and it has a 1-star review as of time of writing, so proceed at your own risk.
+I didn’t test the iOS version, and it has a 1-star review as of the time of writing, so proceed at your own risk.
 To its credit, some of the reviews say it works.
 Unfortunately, it looks like you’ll have to purchase it both on your Fire TV and on the Apple App Store, which seems to be a cause for frustration among reviewers.